Yoyopoison/MAC-/README.md

 # MAC-
-THE FIRST BRAND blockchian item which tps is peaking at 180 hundred per second,.
+THE FIRST BRAND blockchian item which tps is peaking at 180 million per second,.
+Using convolution neural network, discrete to continuous, asynchronous sorting, AL puha